sagemath/sagewiki_to_gh-2022-10-10/CombinatorialClass.md

 == Foreword (Teminology) ==

 I need to fix some terminology.
-Maybe the name combinatorial class is bad in the context of Object Oriented programming.
+Maybe the name combinatorial class is bad in the context of object oriented programming.
 Should we call these "combinatorial set" ?
 Anyway, in the following when there is ambiguity I write OOClass and CClass.

 == Documentation ==